department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2024-03-usability-testing-rd2-at/conversation-guide-AT-Veterans.md

 Please return to the previous page.

-- What are your thoughts on how this information is presented?
+- Tell me your thoughts about how these notes are presented.

 We will pause here so I can get feedback about this Care Summaries and Notes experience.